chanzuckerberg/napari-segmentation-workshop/content/onboard/gettingstarted-3.md

 ![napari install uninstall menu](images/plugin1.png)

 - The subsequent window will display plugins that are previously installed (top portion of the window), as well as a list of plugins that are available (lower portion).
-- While the user is free to scroll through the list of plugins, it may be more efficient to type a keyword related to the function or plugin name they are looking for in the filter box (at top).
+- The user is free to scroll through the list of plugins, but it may be more efficient to type a keyword related to the function or plugin in the filter box at the top of the list.

 ![napari plugin menu](images/plugin2.png)